hydraulic-institute/edb/source/03_fluid-flow-III/02_fr-loss-water.md

 -----
 title:  B) Losses in Valves, Fittings, and Bends
+tabtitle: Pipe Fitting Frictional Losses | HI Data Tool
 date: April 19th, 2024
-description: Frictional loss information for water.
-Resistance coefficients for valves, Fittings, sudden increases, sudden contractions, and bends.
+description: Loss coefficients for pipe fittings and valves and how to calculate frictional head loss through fittings and valves.
 -----

 ## Frictional Losses in Valves, Fittings, and Bends (Minor Losses)